shekkizh/TensorflowProjects/README.md

 #**Tensorflow Projects**
 A repo of everything deep and neurally related.
 Implementations and ideas are largely based on papers from arxiv and implementations, tutorials from the internet.
+ - ContextEncoder - Context Inpainting - a modified implementation based on the idea from [Context Encoder: Feature Learning by Inpainting](https://arxiv.org/pdf/1604.07379v1.pdf)
  - Emotion Detection - Kaggle class problem.
  - Face Detection - Face Detection as a regression problem from kaggle.
  - Generative Networks - Attempts at generative models mostly done with strided convolution and it's transposes.